TheBestTvarynka/tbt/content/posts/freerdp-scard-support-lore-1/index.md

 To perform successful authenticarion, the Kerberos needs to know the user certificate and be able to sign the data with corresponding private key.
 Of cource, the private key is not exportable.
 So, the Kerberos will use some API/module to pass the padded digest and get the signature back.

 The most low-level API for accessing smart cards is WinSCard API.
 It is originally implemented in Windows ([winscard.h](https://learn.microsoft.com/en-us/windows/win32/api/winscard/)) but also has an open source implementation ([pcsc-lite](https://pcsclite.apdu.fr/api/group__API.html)).

+## `pcsc-lite`

+Before we start the fun, I want to clarify one thing: we should use the [pcsc-lite](https://pcsclite.apdu.fr/) library for the smart card access on Linux and macOS.
+There are a few reasons for that:

+* The `pcsc-lite` works well on Linux.
+* The `pcsc-lite` API is very similar to the Windows WinSCard API (but with some differensies described [here](https://pcsclite.apdu.fr/api/group__API.html)).
+* The WinSCard API is already integrated and implemented in the [sspi-rs](https://github.com/Devolutions/sspi-rs/tree/master/ffi/src/winscard) library.

+Ideally, it would be perfect to use the one `sspi-rs` library as both `sspi.dll/.so` and `winscard.dll/.so`.

 # FreeRDP components